Circuit Design for Clique Problem and Its Implementation on Quantum Computer: Proposed Methodology of Circuit Design for Clique Problem

-For a given graph, vertices need to be numbered as $\{0,1,2 .... n-1\}$.
+For a given graph, vertices need to be numbered as $\{0,1,2 \dots n-1\}$.
 The input qubit lines act as the binary representation of combination of \textit{k} vertices.
 After Hadamard transformation on input qubit lines, $\ket{\psi_{0}}$ represents all possible combination of \textit{k} vertices of given graph.
-But, the oracle checks only the combination of \textit{k} vertices without any duplicate entry of vertices to determine if a clique exist or not.
-After Hadamard transformation we get superposition of all states which includes several invalid states.
-So we have reduced the search space by excluding all invalid vertex combinations that does not contribute to clique.
-Only valid vertex combinations that may form a clique is considered using a technique named as Qubit Activation.
-To make sure that the Oracle is checking only the all possible combinations of \textit{k} vertices without duplicate entry, all the input qubit lines need to be in the excited state $\ket{1}$ for those particular combination of \textit{k} vertices to make input qubit lines suitable as control lines for Multi Control Toffoli(MCT) operation. \textbf{Qubit Activation} A number of NOT gate has to be imposed on the input qubit lines, which are in the ground state $\ket{0}$ for every possible combination of three vertices without duplicate entry.
-The qubit activation block activates a qubit by applying NOT gate if it is 0, such that the desired inputs are string of 1's.
+But, the oracle checks only the combination of \textit{k} vertices without any duplicate entry of vertices to determine if a clique exists or not.
+After Hadamard transformation, we get superposition of all the states which includes several invalid states.
+So we have reduced the search space by excluding all the invalid vertex combinations that do not contribute to clique.
+Only valid vertex combinations that may form a clique are considered using a technique named as Qubit Activation.
+To make sure that the oracle is checking only all possible combinations of \textit{k} vertices without duplicate entry, all the input qubit lines are needed to be in the excited state $\ket{1}$ for those particular combination of \textit{k} vertices to make the input qubit lines suitable as control lines for Multi Control Toffoli (MCT) operation.
+A number of NOT gate has to be imposed on the input qubit lines, which are in the ground state $\ket{0}$ for every possible combination of $k$ vertices without duplicate entry.
+The qubit activation block activates a qubit by applying NOT gate if it is 0 to make the desired inputs are string of 1's.